 Regional Business Assistance

-Human Resources includes administration of the City’s classification and compensation plan (click here for a salary schedule); benefits programs; disciplinary and grievance procedures; recruitment and selection processes.
+Human Resources includes administration of the City’s classification and compensation plan (click here for employee compensation); benefits programs; disciplinary and grievance procedures; recruitment and selection processes.
 The City’s goal in Human Resources is to attract and retain a highly talented and qualified workforce.
 The city posts current job openings online.
 If you enjoy working in a challenging and inventive work environment and are interested in providing excellent municipal services to a community with high standards, you are encouraged to apply for a position with the City of Aliso Viejo.

 The City of Aliso Viejo is a member of the California Joint Powers Insurance Authority (CJPIA), which consists of more than 120 public agencies.
 The City obtains insurance policies and various risk management services through CJPIA.
 The City Manager’s Department administers liability claims, workers’ compensation claims and safety programs.
 For more information about CJPIA, click here.